-The City's debt service repayment schedule, as of June 30, 2018, is outlined in the chart above (Figure 1).
+The City's debt service repayment schedule, as of June 30, 2019, is outlined in the chart above (Figure 1).
 In fiscal year 2010, the City took advantage of the Qualified School Construction Bond (QSCB) Act.
 This borrowing requires a "bullet" payment at the end of a seventeen year borrowing term.
-This "bullet" payment is reflected in the large \$27.8 million expenditure payment due in 2027.
-In order to prepare for this, the City has been, and will continue to invest the required payments (\$776,910 annually) for the bond into a "sinking fund" each year.
-At the end of the term, the City will use the sinking fund to pay the principal and interest payments that are due.
-Aside from this, the City works to maintain a relatively smooth debt schedule so as to not front or back load debt costs.
+This "bullet" payment is reflected in the large, \$28.9 million debt service payment due in 2027.
+In order to prepare for this expense, the City has been, and will continue to invest the required payments (\$776,910 annually) for the bond into a "sinking fund" each year.
+At the end of the term, the City will use the sinking fund to pay this bullet payment.
+Aside from this one instance, the City works to maintain a relatively smooth debt schedule, so as to not front or back load debt service payments.

 As illustrated above in Figure 1, the City has entered into a declining debt service payment schedule.
-Each year, prior bond issuances "fall off" our debt schedule, decreasing the City's annual long-term debt service obligation.
-This means the City has additional bonding capacity for new capital improvement projects in future years.
-In FY15, the City took advantage of the declining debt schedule and sold \$50.5 million of bonds for new projects, including demolitions, street and sidewalk repairs, school improvements, and city facility construction and improvement projects.
+Each year, prior bond issuances are fully paid, and "fall off" our debt schedule, decreasing the City's annual long-term debt service obligation.
+This means that the City has additional bonding capacity for new capital improvement projects in future years.

+In 2015, the City took advantage of this declining debt schedule and sold \$50.5 million of bonds for new projects, including demolitions, street and sidewalk repairs, school improvements, and city facility construction and improvements.
 The next sale occurred in February 2017, when the City issued \$44.3 million in debt for numerous capital improvement projects.
 That same year, in March 2017, the City sold bonds for Union Station.
-These latest sales began to impact our debt schedule in Fiscal Year 2019.
+Last March, the City sold \$27.9 million in bonds for additional capital projects, including the Springfield Culinary and Nutrition Center, the East Forest Park Library, \$2.5 million in new roads and sidewalks, and multiple MSBA school construction and repair projects.
 By strategically selling debt this way, the City will continue to have a declining debt schedule and keep payments between fiscal years consistent.
-The City's goal is to maintain a similar level of payments each year to ensure large debt service payments are not unfairly placed on the City's budget in the future.
+The City's goal is to maintain a similar level of payments each year to ensure large debt service payments are not unfairly shifted to residents in the future.